 Organized groups, such as families, wards, and stakes, who desire to participate in ordinances in the baptistry normally make arrangements with the temple in advance.
 One or more adults should accompany organized groups, making sure that there are a reasonable number of leaders representing each gender in the group.
-These adults should have valid temple recommends.
+These adults should have current temple recommends.

 Brethren and sisters who assist in the baptistry do not need to be set apart as temple ordinance workers.
 Endowed brethren, unendowed Melchizedek Priesthood holders, and priests in the Aaronic Priesthood may perform baptisms.

 Only endowed brethren may officiate in confirmations and serve as the recorder at the font or in the confirmation room.

 Any member who holds a current temple recommend, including a limited-use recommend, may serve as a witness to a proxy baptism.
 These adults and youth may also help with baptistry assignments such as assisting patrons, distributing clothing and towels, and, where possible, recording baptism and confirmation ordinances in the computer system.